-Curriculum

-SAW's eleven-month curriculum con nsists of:
+SAW's eleven-month curriculum consists s of:

-Foundations of the Operational Art 15
+Operational Art 16

-Operational Planning 13
+Operational Planning 16

-Future Warfighting 8
+Changing Character of Conflict (C3) 4

-Total credits s: 36
+Total credits: 36

-Operational Art (13 Credit Hours)
+Operational Art (16 Credit Hours)

 This course uses campaign analysis to introduce students to the decisions of past planners and commanders.
 Students will devise alternate solutions to the historical examples studied.
 This course examines military theory in the historic context in which it developed.
 Finally, students will consider the impact of ethics, national values, and military culture on the development and execution of military campaigns.